Patient education: Antibiotics before procedures (Beyond the Basics)

-Guidelines for antibiotic prophylaxis — In the past, American Heart Association guidelines recommended that most patients with a heart murmur receive antibiotics prior to almost any dental procedures, even minor ones.
+Guidelines for antibiotic prophylaxis — In the past, American Heart Association guidelines recommended that most patients with a heart murmur receive antibiotics prior to almost any dental procedure, even minor ones.
 However, these guidelines have changed considerably over time as more information has become available about the actual risk of dental procedures for patients with heart conditions.
 Review of studies performed between 1950 and 2006, which included thousands of patients, has shown that there was no benefit of using preventive antibiotics, except in the highest risk patients .

 Highest risk — People with the following conditions are considered to be at the highest risk of developing IE. Preventive antibiotics are generally recommended for people with the following conditions before certain procedures:

 ●Valve repair with prosthetic material

 ●A prior history of IE

-The list of procedures that require pretreatment with antibiotics is available below.
+Procedures that require pretreatment with antibiotics are listed below.
 (See 'Antibiotic recommendations' below.)

 Moderate risk — People with the following conditions are considered to be at moderate risk of developing IE. Antibiotic prophylaxis is NOT generally recommended for people with moderate risk conditions.
 This is an important change from prior recommendations .

 ●Valve repair without prosthetic material